Neutrino quantum kinetics in two spatial dimensions: Flavor evolution in two dimensions with perturbations: another electron neutrino lepton number angular configuration

 \section{Flavor evolution in two dimensions with perturbations: another electron neutrino lepton number angular configuration}

 In order to assess the robustness of our findings for what concerns the role of the perturbations on the quasi-steady state flavor configurations, in this appendix, we investigate the flavor conversion physics for another set of neutrino angular distributions.
 To this purpose, we consider the mean free paths defined as in Table~\ref{Tab:mfp_2}, following Case B of Ref.~\cite{Shalgar:2022lvv}.
+Table~\ref{Tab:cases_app} shows an overview of the cases explored in this Appendix.

 Figure~\ref{Fig:heatmap_angav_case2NP} shows the corresponding quasi-steady state configuration obtained in the absence of perturbations (Case 2NP).
 Due to the absence of $\Theta$-dependent perturbations, the quasi-steady configuration of Case 2NP corresponds to the one obtained for Case B in Ref.~\cite{Shalgar:2022lvv} (cf.~their Fig.~7) except for the additional term present in the neutrino self-interaction Hamiltonian in our 2D framework and responsible for small variations in the quasi-steady state number densities.
 The ELN radial evolution in the classical steady state is such that there are no flavor instabilities developing in a narrow band between $21$ and $22$~km, compared to Case 1NP where flavor instabilities occur at all radii above $20$~km.